tomassedovic/git-inside-presentation/content/01_slide.md

 # History #

 !SLIDE
-# The entire history
-# of all the files in the repo
+## The entire history of all the files in the repo

 !SLIDE
-# Need to store them somehow #
+## Need to store them somehow

-!SLIDE
-# Let's invent a new database!

 !SLIDE subsection
 # Git Object Database #